confetti-framework/docs/errors.md

         });
     }

-When you register a custom exception reporting callback using the `reportable` method, Lanvard will still log the exception using the default logging configuration for the application.
-If you wish to stop the propagation of the exception to the default logging stack, you may use the `stop` method when defining your reporting callback:
+When you register a custom error reporting callback using the `reportable` method, Lanvard will still log the error using the default logging configuration for the application.
+If you wish to stop the propagation of the error to the default logging stack, you may use the `stop` method when defining your reporting callback:

     $this->reportable(function (CustomException $e) {
         //
     })->stop();

-> {tip} To customize the exception reporting for a given exception, you may also consider using [reportable exceptions](/docs/{{version}}/errors#renderable-exceptions)
+> {tip} To customize the error reporting for a given error, you may also consider using [reportable errors](/docs/{{version}}/errors#renderable-errors)

 #### Global Log Context

-If available, Lanvard automatically adds the current user's ID to every exception's log message as contextual data.
-You may define your own global contextual data by overriding the `context` method of your application's `App\Exceptions\Handler` class.
-This information will be included in every exception's log message written by your application:
+If available, Lanvard automatically adds the current user's ID to every error's log message as contextual data.
+You may define your own global contextual data by overriding the `context` method of your application's `App\Errors\Handler` class.
+This information will be included in every error's log message written by your application:

     /**
      * Get the default context variables for logging.